nileio/node-red-contrib-ccxt-v2/README.md

 ## Description

-Now this node package supports all APIs which are provided by CCXT.
+Now this node package supports all APIs which are provided by latest version of CCXT.
 The node acts as a relay proxy to the CCXT package which exectues all calls.
 Please check CCXT website for all supported excahgnes.
 As of the latest release, there are **(133 Exchanges)** Crypto Exchanges in the world from [CCXT](https://github.com/ccxt/ccxt) node-RED package.